Jang Hyuk: 2014–present

 In 2014, he reunited with Volcano High director Kim Tae-kyun in Innocent Thing, a thriller about a high school girl who becomes obsessed with her married gym teacher.
 He also teamed up again with Successful Story of a Bright Girl costar Jang Na-ra in You Are My Destiny, a Korean remake of the similarly titled 2008 Taiwanese drama.
 Shortly after, he and Jang starred together for the third time in Old Farewell, about a boxer who travels into the past and re-encounters his recently deceased wife.
 It was part of the single-episode anthology Drama Festival, and helmed by one of their directors on Fated.

 In 2015, Jang returned to the milieu of period dramas with Shine or Go Crazy, a fictional romance between a cursed Goryeo prince and the last princess of Balhae.
 The film Empire of Lust followed, in which he played the wily and ambitious Yi Bang-won who launched a coup to become the king of Joseon.
 He was next cast in the Chinese film Inside or Outside, a detective mystery co-starring Simon Yam and Wallace Huo.
 Jang then played a Joseon innkeeper merchant in The Merchant: Gaekju 2015.

 In 2016, Jang was cast in the Chinese drama New Sea.
-Back in Korea, Jang starred in KBS's medical drama Beautiful Mind, playing a genius neurosurgeon.
+Back in Korea, Jang starred in KBS's medical drama A Beautiful Mind, playing a genius neurosurgeon.
 Though the drama was critically praised, the number of episodes were brought down from 16 to 14 because of low viewer ratings.

 In 2017, he starred in his first cable drama, crime thriller Voice by OCN, where he played an ex-detective who joined a call center's team to track his wife's killer.
 Voice became a hit and its ratings broke OCN's dramas records when it was aired in Korea.
 His movie Ordinary Person opposite Son Hyun-joo was released in March 2017, where he acted as a manipulative National Planning Security chief.
 He also starred in weekend drama Money Flower, earning much acclaim and a Baeksang Arts Awards Best Actor nomination for his role as a revenge-seeking lawyer.
 The same year, he was cast in action film The Swordsman.

 In 2018, Jang returned to the small screen with SBS' romantic comedy drama Wok of Love, playing a former gangster turned restaurant owner; and MBC's action melodrama Bad Papa, playing a former champion boxer who chose to become a bad man in order to become a good father.